IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I have become a queer mixture of the East and the West ...
 Out of place everywhere, at home nowhere.
 Perhaps my thoughts and approach to life are more akin to what is called Western than Eastern, but India clings to me, as she does to all her children, in innumerable ways ...
 I am a stranger and alien in the West.
 I cannot be of it.
 But in my own country also, sometimes I have an exile's feeling.”

+>“I would like to pass a law against the practice of astrology and other forms of soothsaying....
+Are we going to be guided by what fools tells us because they looked up at the starry forecasts?
+People rely more on astrology now than they did 20 or 30 years ago.” [[Source](https://news.google.com/newspapers?id=p78TAAAAIBAJ&pg=2893,1063476&dq=astrology+india&hl=en){:target="_blank"}.
+Nehru's reply to an Astrologer predicting another war with Pakistan.]

 ― <a href="https://en.wikipedia.org/wiki/Jawaharlal_Nehru" target="_blank">Jawaharlal Nehru</a>

 >“This man [Nehru] has overcome two of the greatest failings in human nature -he knows neither fear nor hatred.”